longauer/schedule_planner/README.md

 The input is taken from the text file "schedule_input.txt".
 The output is displayed in the text file "schedule_output.txt".

-Make sure the input and output files are stored in the same directory as the source code of the program.
+Make sure the input and output files are stored in the same directory as the file with the source code of the program.